 4. Learning to control the cue ball for the next shot – Position Play

 Ever seen a professional player playing?
 He not only makes the shot, but the cue ball then rolls around the table right next to the next shot.
 To be able to do this, you need to understand the elements of positioning the ball and shot selection.
+If you would like to learn position control, check out my new article series on learning cue ball position control.

 i) Controlling the Ball – Obviously, for a quick crash course, I ignore the basic elements of position play.
 For people who have the time, or come back for a second lesson, we go over the stop shot, the follow shot and the draw shot.
 Check out this video for a quick explanation of follow, draw and stop shots.